Author: Nyman Gibson Miralis

 Tracking devices are electronic devices that are typically attached to vehicles to reveal the location of that vehicle at any given point in time.
 A tracking device can establish where and when a person has gone somewhere in that vehicle, and reduces the need for physical surveillance to remain in sight of the target at all times.

-Are you in the commission’s sights?
+Are you in the NSW Crime Commission’s sights?

 The Crime Commission Act provides powers that go beyond the many fundamentals rights enjoyed under our criminal justice system.
 Our firm has been steadfast in championing those rights.